knovuslab/Open-Assistant/scripts/data-collection/twitter/README.md

-# Twitter data collection for Open Assistant
+# Twitter data collection for ራስ | rasGPT

 Conversations on Twitter can be an interesting and useful source of data for our model to learn from.
 Certain twitter threads may contain helpful prompts and